KingVerah/alx-zero_day/README.md

 # ALX System Zero Day

-* This repository contains files specific to learning Git and Github.
+* This repository contains files specific to learning Git, Github, navigating the Shell, using vi and emacs.
 * Check README for each folder for detailed descriptions of the files.
 ---